mhassanameri/CondEncCCS24Artifact/README.md

 ./tests ArtifactCCS24
 ```

-`option` can be `PlotFig1a1b1c`, `PlotFig1d`, `PlotFig1e`, or `PlotFig1f`, depending the figure you want to generate.
+`option` can be `PlotFig1a1b1c`, `PlotFig1d`, `PlotFig1e`, or `PlotFig1f`, depending on the figure you want to generate.
 The following three numbers are the number of test messages of length (8, 16, 32), the number of test messages of length 64, and the number of test messages of length 128, respectively.
-To avoid the program taking too long to run, set the last number to be $0$ to avoid running tests for messages of length 128.
+To avoid the program taking too long to run, set the last number to be 0 to avoid running tests for messages of length 128.

-Under normal conditions, this command should take time at most <expected time>.
+Under normal conditions, this command should take time at most [expected time].
 After generating the `.dat` files, one can visualize the results using

 ```bash
 python3 ./PlotFigure.py Figure1x